 In January 2022, the Audit and Inspections Unit (AIU) began conducting monthly inspections related to compliance with Paragraph 54.g.
 Those inspection results are published on the MCSO/BIO website.
-The compliance rating for the first quarter based on the AIU inspections exceeded 94%, with a compliance rating of 94.29% in January, 98% in February and 100% in March.
-The primary issue noted by the Monitor in his 31st Quarterly Report was the result of providing passengers Incidental Contact Forms (ICFs) after a stop ended.
-As noted in MCSO's comments to the Monitor's draft 31st Quarterly Report, MCSO policy does not establish a requirement that the passenger receive the VSCF during the traffic stop, and modifications (effective April 27, 2022) to Policy EB-1(15)(B) establish documentation requirements regarding when the ICF is provided after the stop.
+The compliance rating for the third quarter 2022 based on the AIU inspections exceeded 94%, with a compliance rating of 97.2% in July, 100% in August, and 100% in September.

+The Monitor has previously expressed concerns about the timing of when MCSO would issue Incidental Contact Forms (ICFs) to vehicle passengers after a traffic stop.
+MCSO, in consultation with the Monitor, has addressed this concern by amending policy EB-1, which now requires that a Deputy provide a passenger with an ICF at the time of contact.